-New Hampshire Telehealth Commission, where he advocates for needed reforms and offers testimonials in support of related bills.
-He is also the founder of the Global Mental Health Initiative at Dartmouth, which seeks to promote psychiatry amongst medical students in third-world countries.
+Certificate of Excellence in Addiction Psychiatry by the State of Delaware's DSAMH, and the APA Area 3 RFM Merit Award as a member of the Psychiatric Society of Delaware.
+He has been active in teaching roles throughout his training.
+He was awarded the Academic Excellence Award, APA Resident Recognition Award, and Certificate of Clinical Excellence.
+Currently, he is serving as the Legislative Liaison for the New Hampshire Psychiatric Society and as a panelist for the New Hampshire Telehealth Commission, where he advocates for needed reforms and offers testimonials in support of related bills.
+He is also the founder of the Global Mental Health Initiative at Dartmouth, which seeks to promote psychiatry amongst medical students in thirdworld countries.
 He is an APA/APAF Leadership Fellow where he is Chief of Human Relations.
-He resides on the Council on International Psychiatry at the APA, is an elected member of the New Hampshire Medical Society's Governing Council, and serves as a representative at the Associated Resident Council (ARC) at Dartmouth-Hitchcock Medical Center.
+He resides on the Council on International Psychiatry at the APA, is an elected member of the Associated Resident Council (ARC) at Dartmouth-Hitchcock Medical Center.
 For his ongoing projects in the field of addiction, he has received the John Renner Award from AAAP and the Ruth Fox Scholarship from ASAM.